Osman's Dream: Interpretation and criticism

 Most of the translation in this text is based on History of Ottoman Turks (1878), which was also based on Von Hammer's research.
 The text is modernized and has some missing sections.

 Scholars agree that the story was not contemporary to Osman and Edebali's daughter and that it was created in a later period.
-However, it is known that Sheikh Edebali was indeed a historical figure and that Osman likely did marry his daughter.
+However, it is known that Sheikh Edebali was indeed a historical figure and that Osman really married his daughter, Rabia Bala.

 In popular culture

 This dream was also shown in the Turkish TV series, Kurulus: Osman.